quintel/documentation/docs/contrib/intro.md

 ## Contribution principles

-The ETM is built and maintained according to the engineering principles listed below.
-These principles should be adhered to when contributing to the model.
+The ETM is built and maintained according to the principles listed below.
+These should be adhered to when contributing to the model.

 ### 1. Contributability